Pediatric Cerebrovascular Disorders

 - Vascular tumors typically affect the head and neck.

 - Venous malformations are abnormal blood vessels in the venous system.

 The Director of the Pediatric Cerebrovascular Program, Alejandro Berenstein, MD, is a renowned leader in the field of interventional neuroradiology.
 He has received more 30 distinguished awards for his groundbreaking work, and he has helped develop many of the crucial therapies for previously untreatable diseases.
 Dr. Berenstein has extended contributions in the description and understanding of the functional vascular anatomy of the brain, head, neck, spine and spinal cord, by creating innovative forms of treatment and developing multiple medical devises to treat various vascular lesions such as vein of Galen malformations, spinal cord arteriovenous malformations (AVMs), and maxillofacial vascular lesions.
 The Pediatric Cerebrovascular team continues to research for more innovative and better ways to treat vascular malformations.

 Our team of experts work closely with the pediatric specialists and award-winning nurses to provide the most superior, family-centered and multidisciplinary care for young patients.
 Together, we are committed to providing a welcoming, family-friendly environment in which newborns, children, and young adults can receive the most advanced medical care.

-The Kravis Children’s Hospital at Mount Sinai, one of the nation’s top translational medical institutions, offers the most advanced treatment and technology available, backed by groundbreaking science, to ensure that the health and care of your child is the first priority.
+The Mount Sinai Kravis Children’s Hospital, one of the nation’s top translational medical institutions, offers the most advanced treatment and technology available, backed by groundbreaking science, to ensure that the health and care of your child is the first priority.